sfeir-a/HondaUI/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+Note: If Angular CLI is not installed globally, try the following to install:

+npm list -g @angular/cli

+If this command indicates it is not installed, try:

+sudo npm install -g @angular/cli.

 ## Code scaffolding

 Angular CLI includes powerful code scaffolding tools.
 To generate a new component, run: